alicemara/domain_enumeration/README.md

 # domain_enumeration
 Exactly what it says.
 Read the script before you run it.

 Quick and dirty script made when doing HTB.
-Can't say it's perfect but it seems to work (mostly)!
+Can't say it's perfect but it seems to work (mostly).

+Requires jq for parsing json and a shodan api key for.....shodan

 What it does: